 Simon London: And the RACI is who’s responsible, who’s accountable.

 Aaron De Smet: Which is, by the way, not that helpful anyway.
-But it’s helpful to clarify roles
+But it’s helpful to clarify roles for sure.

 Leigh Weiss: What we often find is most helpful is that after you map a clear process, get the different stakeholders in a room to run water through the pipes and check that the process makes sense and everybody knows who has which role at what point in time.